-Although it’s more harmful for the overall look of your aquarium than for the fish, excessive algae can cause trouble to inhabitants as well.
+Although it’s more harmful to the overall look of your aquarium than for the fish, excessive algae can cause trouble to inhabitants as well.

 Breeding Ember Tetras is not a difficult task.

-They are free spawning fish, which means that the parents do not care for fry.
+They are free spawning fish, which means that the parents do not care for the fry.

 You need a small tank for the fry.
 Water should be taken from your main aquarium to optimize the acclimatization process for fry as well as parental fish.
 Lighting should be dimmed and the water should be weakly filtered.

 To stimulate spawning you can try setting the pH close to neutral and keeping water temperature around 80-82°F. It is recommended to give fish live foods for 2 weeks prior to spawning.
 To prevent the parents from eating the fry, either places them in a separate tank or put a breeding mesh on the base of the tank.